stevenTan01/wecantthinkofone/README.md

 what are all the ways?

 ### known bugs
-Running MazeSolver produces a referencing from staic context error
+Running MazeSolver produces a referencing from static context error